 - Public space to share materials and engage participants beyond a specific group

-By setting up a Sakai Project site, you are personally agreeing to the following Terms and Conditions:
+By setting up and/or using a Sakai Project site, you are personally agreeing to the following terms and conditions:

 - I understand that use of Duke’s instance of Sakai requires adherence to Duke’s acceptable use guidelines and that access may be revoked for any participant (whether from Duke or from outside of Duke) who does not follow these guidelines or the Duke Sakai Terms and Conditions.

 - I understand that as the project site administrator, I have sole responsibility for informing participants in the project site about the nature of its availability – i.e. whether it is generally available, viewable by authorized users, etc. – and about any changes I may make at a later time to its availability.